washingtonpost/ArcAds/CONTRIBUTING.md

 # Contributing to ArcAds

-We're happy to have you here!

-Here are some important resources:
+Welcome to the contribution guide for ArcAds.
+Here are some important resources to get you started:

   * [Doubleclick for Publishers](http://www.google.com/dfp)
   * [Prebid.js](http://prebid.org/)